Optimal Clearing Payments in a Financial Contagion Model: Financial Networks

-in which situation node $i$ is unable to fully meet its payment obligations and hence \emph{defaults}.
-When in default, a node pays out according to its capacity, thus reducing the amounts paid to the adjacent nodes, which in turn, for this reason, may also default and reduce their payments, etc. As a result of default, the \emph{actual} payment $p_{ij}\in [0,\bar p_{ij}]$ from node $i$ to node $j$, in general, may be less than the nominal due payment $\bar p_{ij}$.
+In this case, node $i$ becomes unable to fully meet its payment obligations, and then \emph{defaults}.
+When in default, a node pays out according to its capacity, thus reducing the amounts paid to the adjacent nodes, which in turn, for this reason, may also default and reduce their payments to other nodes, and so on in a cascaded fashion.
+As a result of default, the \emph{actual} payment $p_{ij}\in [0,\bar p_{ij}]$ from node $i$ to node $j$, in general, may be less than the nominal due payment $\bar p_{ij}$.
 A natural question arises: which matrices of actual payments $P=(p_{ij})\leq\bar P$ may be considered as ``fair'' in the case of default?
-We shall see that the pro-rata rule is a commonly accepted rule for allocating payments in the case of default, but we shall also explore an alternative approach that aims at minimizing the overall loss over the financial system.
+We shall see that the pro-rata rule is a commonly accepted rule for allocating payments in the case of default, but we shall also explore an alternative approach that aims at minimizing the aggregated loss over the financial system in Section~\ref{sec:no_prorata}.
+Denote the vectors of actual in-flows and out-flows by